hoytech/quadrable/README.md

     $ quadb mergeProof --hex < my-proof2

-* If the roots of the new proof differs from the root of your current head, and error will be thrown and the head will not be modified.
+* If the computed root of the new proof differs from the root of your current head, an error will be thrown and the head will not be modified.
 * On success, queries/updates/proofs can access any of the records in either proof.
 * `--hex` must be used if the proof is in hexadecimal.